oracle-livelabs/apex/workflows/5-add-activities-connections.md

       <copy>
       Hello &PATIENT_NAME. ,

-      We regret to inform you that your appointment request for &REQUEST_DATE. could not be confirmed due to unavailability of the doctor/non-confirmation of invoice.
+      We regret to inform you that your appointment request for &REQUEST_DATE.
+It could not be confirmed due to the unavailability of the doctor/non-confirmation of the invoice.
       The requested appointment has been canceled.
-      Please try again on later dates.
+      Please try again at a later date.
       We regret the inconvenience caused.

       Regards,